Akalaehimen/Altschool-project/README.md

 Authentication is not required to read articles on this blog, but you'll have log in to post, edit or delete your articles.

-Ze Blog was built as an exam project by <a href="https://github.com/Akalaehimen">Akala Ehimen</a>, a Backend Engineering student at <a href="https://altschoolafrica.com/schools/engineering">AltSchool Africa</a> who's learning to create magic with the Python Flask framework.
+Varlef Blog was built as an exam project by <a href="https://github.com/Akalaehimen">Akala Ehimen</a>, a Backend Engineering student at <a href="https://altschoolafrica.com/schools/engineering">AltSchool Africa</a> who's learning to create magic with the Python Flask framework.

 <p align="right"><a href="#readme-top">back to top</a></p>